 Watch Your Eating Habits

 Many foods can cause your dental crown to crack or even fall off if you consume them often.
-Foods that are extremely hard, chewy, or sticky put it at risk, so avoid them if you want to make your dental crown in South Daytona last as long as possible.
+Foods that are extremely hard, chewy, or sticky put it at risk, so avoid them if you want to make your dental crown in Port Orange last as long as possible.
 Furthermore, don’t use your mouth on any inedible objects, such as plastic or metal.
 Doing that is a sure way to earn a trip to your emergency dentist \.

 Purchase a Night Guard If You Need One

-If you aren’t sure if you regularly grind your teeth at night (aka bruxism) ask your dentist in South Daytona for a professional opinion.
+If you aren’t sure if you regularly grind your teeth at night (aka bruxism) ask your dentist in Port Orange for a professional opinion.
 Not only can they diagnose your teeth-grinding during your regular visit, but they can also create a custom-fitted night guard to wear while you sleep.
 Clenching and grinding your teeth wears down both tooth enamel and restoration material, so a night guard will effectively protect your investment and make it last longer.

 About the Author